My Lightbulb Moment

 That was it, that was my lightbulb moment.
 My education, experience, passions, strengths, and needs all collided in this one moment where I finally knew what it was supposed to look like.

 I quit my job the next day.
 Moved across the country, and opened up a management company a mere 30 days later.
 I made coffee shops and kitchen tables my office for about 8 months until I had enough income to rent a little corner desk.
 I got interns, a logo, business cards, and signed more clients.
 But it always comes back to this: I have the freedom to be creative and do things the way I think they should be done.
-I found business partners in the guys in Daniel Ellsworth & The Great Lakes.
+I found business partners in the artists I manage.
 We, together, scratched and clawed and fought for market share.
 Now, the company has grown- with new clients, new employees- but one thing stays the same: my clients make beautiful music, and I try daily to make beautiful business.